lisajamhoury/simple-peer-wrapper/README.md

 // a global variable to hold data let partnerMouse;

-// when we receive data, call the got data function spw.on('data', gotData);
+// when we receive data, call the gotData function spw.on('data', gotData);

 // this runs each time data is received